Published November 19th, 2013

 French’s Point is a beautiful property.
 But even more beautiful is the family behind the facilities.
 In this blog series, we will introduce you the members of the Brooks/Brewer family that made it their mission to share this property with special clients seeking a private and beautiful location for their events.
 This business will be a legacy for future generations at French’s Point, all thanks to the love that has tied us to the land for almost 100 years.

 Meet Grandmother Bonita Tilton Brooks

 Bonita grew up in Sidney, Maine.
 She was the oldest of six children born to a Marine and a pediatric nurse.
-Bonnie was a busy and energetic child… traits which remain to this day along with her youthful exuberance.
-A farm girl from childhood, Bonnie has leant her green thumb, indelible work ethic and sweat equity to these estates since we purchased them in 2002.
-At the time, the near 20 acres was primarily free of any landscaping.
+Bonnie was a busy and energetic child… traits that remain to this day along with her youthful exuberance.
+A farm girl from childhood, Bonnie has lent her green thumb, indelible work ethic and sweat equity to these estates since we purchased them in 2002.
+At the time, the near 20 acres were primarily free of any landscaping.
 Aside from the beautiful wild blueberry fields, there was very little other grounds work.

 Bonnie’s dedication to the physical beauty of this environment and the vision she has had for the grounds have shaped the enhancements made over the last 11 years.
 From terraces to overlooks, the acres of formal gardens, to the new organic produce garden and orchard, Bonnie has been the brain, and the green thumb, behind it all.
 The family jokes that we rarely see Bonnie’s beautiful smile because her head is always in a shrub, bush or garden from sun up to sundown.

 From the beginning, Bonnie has felt a connection to this land that is evident not only in the beauty of her landscaping but also in her passion for each living thing here.
 There are so many incredible stories about Bonnie’s ties to French’s Point, but my favorite are these: